serrod/snippets/README.md

 # snippets
-Randon Code that Makes My Life Easier.
+Randon Code
 Over the years, I have developed all sorts of code to sort, parse, automate, and so on.
-Unfortunately, I never kept a single point repo to track it or archive it.
+Unfortunately, I never kept a single point repo to track it or archive my code.
 Instead, it was left scattered all over the place.
-So, let's try keeping it in GitHub.
-Who knows, it might be useful to someone else.
+Let's avoid that going forward.

 -SFR